-This recipe makes a thick dressing which is best on sturdy greens like romaine or kale.
+This vegan recipe makes a thick dressing which is best on sturdy greens like romaine or kale.
 Unless you thin it out with water, it’s not a pourable dressing, so toss your salad before serving.

 Five ways to use Avocado Green Goddess Dressing

 Here are a few suggestions for what to put Green Goddess dressing on.

 - Use it as a cool, creamy dressing for your favourite salad.

 - It makes a pretty dip for fresh vegetables.

 - It’s a fabulous dressing for potato salad.

 - Try it as a topping for fish or shrimp tacos.